sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 ![MDK](img_001.png)

->The MDK Base Template creates the offline or online actions, rules, messages and an empty page (`Main.page`).
-After using the Base Template, you can focus on creating your pages, other actions, and rules needed for your application.
+>The _MDK Base Project_ template creates the offline or online actions, rules, messages and an empty page (`Main.page`).
+After using this template, you can focus on creating your pages, other actions, and rules needed for your application.

 >More details on _MDK template_ is available in
 [help documentation](https://help.sap.com/viewer/977416d43cd74bdc958289038749100e/Latest/en-US/cfd84e66bde44d8da09f250f1b8ecee6.html).